sueszli/osue/old exams/getopt exercise pool/README.txt

-This directory contains exercises that were scraped together from old exams / exercises to practice using getopt.
+This directory does not contain old exams but exercises that were scraped together from old exams / exercises to practice using the getopt(3) function.